matbesancon/hugo-site/content/authors/admin/_index.md

 **TL;DR**: I write mathematical models that represent decision-making processes or equilibria within systems, and build abstract algorithms and concrete computer programs that provide guaranteed solutions of these models.

 I joined the [Inria](https://www.inria.fr/en/inria-centre-university-grenoble-alpes) Institute in Grenoble in January 2024 as a Tenured Associate Researcher (*Chargé de Recherche*) working with the [Polaris](https://team.inria.fr/polaris/) group at the [Grenoble Computer Science Lab](https://www.liglab.fr/en).
 Broadly speaking, we work on decision and learning in uncertain, unknown, dynamic contexts, potentially with multiple agents.
 If what the group and/or what I do sounds like fun, feel free to [contact me](#contact) or check some [example topics](workwithme).
-I am also a guest researcher at the [Zuse Institute Berlin](https://www.zib.de/) in the [IOL](https://iol.zib.de/) group, where I worked up to 2023.

 My research interests span the theory, methods, and algorithms for several flavours of mathematical optimization.
 More specifically, I have been interested in exact solution methods for constrained optimization with constraint structures we can exploit.
 Those include solution methods, computational models, and software in mixed-integer (non-)linear and convex optimization and in particular